 Board Game Club

-FIRST Lego League Jr.
+FIRST Lego League Explore

-FIRST Lego League
+FIRST Lego League Challenge

-Woodland Lego League is a competitive team that meets after school on Thursdays 3:30-4:30.
-Applications for this team are accepted in the Spring and meetings start in August for 4th grade team members.
+First Lego League Challenge is a competitive team for 4th grade students.
+This team will engage in research, problem-solving, coding, and engineering – building and programming a LEGO robot that navigates the missions of a robot game.
+Woodland Lego League Challenge meets after school on Tuesdays and Thursdays 3:30-4:30.
+Students are selected based on their completed applications and meetings start in August for 4th grade team members.
 Lego League is sponsored by Carol Lawson: firstname.lastname@example.org and Clark Ward email@example.com

 Safety patrol is a program that allows students to show leadership among their peers.
 The responsibility of safety patrol is to help maintain a safe environment for our students.
 While greeting students in the morning, saying goodbye in the afternoons, raising and bringing down our flags, and monitoring the hallways students have the opportunity to show that they are respectful, responsible, and role models for other students.
 Our safety patrol program will end in May when they will get the opportunity to visit our nation’s capital, Washington, D.C.
 Applications for Safety Patrol are accepted in the Spring for the following school year.
-Safety Patrol is sponsored by Mrs. Israel: firstname.lastname@example.org and Mrs. Binder: email@example.com.
+Safety Patrol is sponsored by Mrs. Binder: firstname.lastname@example.org.